sidneycadot/WindowFunctions/README.md

 Cosine windows consist of a linear combination of cosine-shaped base-functions.
 The domain of the window is x = [0 ..
-2*pi], and the base functions are { cos(0 * x), cos(1 * x), cos(2 * x), cos (3 * x), ... }.
+2*pi], and the base functions are { cos(0 * x), cos(1 * x), cos(2 * x), cos (3 * x), ... }, etcetera.
 Note that the first function cos (0 * x) simplifies to a
 constant 1.

-The number of cosine windows used in a cosine window is referred to as its *order*.
+The number of cosine terms used in a cosine window is referred to as its *order*.

-All cosine windows have an *sflag* parameter that specifies whether the generated window should be 'symmetric' (true) 'periodic' (false).
+The cosine window functions have an *sflag* parameter that specifies whether the generated window should be 'symmetric' (sflag == true), or 'periodic' (sflag == false).
 The symmetric choice returns a perfectly symmetric window.
 The periodic choice works as if a window with (size + 1) elements is calculated, after which the last element is dropped.

 #### Generic cosine window